 The Department offers a general B.A. in Music, as well as a B.S. with concentrations in Music Education, Music Business (one of only a few on the East Coast), Performance, Jazz and Commercial Music, and Theory and/or Composition.
 There are also graduate programs available leading to a Teaching Certificate, an M.A. or an M.S. in Music Education.

 With more than 20 large and small music ensembles on campus, there are numerous performance opportunities, no matter if you are a freshman or a graduating senior.
 Almost every ensemble performs a fall and spring concert, and student talent is also showcased in small recitals scheduled throughout the academic year.
 Concerts are regularly presented in the 1,100-seat John Cranford Adams Playhouse and the 377-seat Helene Fortunoff Theater.
-The Music Department is housed in the New Academic Building on Hofstra’s South Campus, a modern facility that features ample rehearsal space.
+The Music Department is housed in the Joseph G. Shapiro Family Hall on Hofstra’s South Campus, a modern facility that features ample rehearsal space.

 Hofstra University alumni are found in all facets of the music industry: education, publishing, recording, sales, management, manufacturing, distribution, marketing, and many other fields.